wlaub/eow/README.md

 While I want the functionality provided by this mod to be available for use by others, I also want to minimize side effects in other maps that don't use this mod.
 Eye Of The Wednesday is a compromise that makes the mod less accessible, but guarantees that some functionality won't be enabled unless a map explicitly needs it.
 I also considered not publishing Loenn plugins for some of these entities, which would require other users to either develop from a local git repo instead of using gamebanana or manually supplement their gamebanana download with plugins from the source.
 That sounds like a pain in the ass compared to just looking up and reading the readme, so I didn't do that.

+#### bird down

+When enabled, this modifies the bird npc dash tutorial so that the vertical component of the dash direction is opposite gravity - that is, it requires the player to dash up-right when gravity is down and down-right when gravity is up.

 ### The Wednesday On The Edge Of Forever

 These entities were made for https://gamebanana.com/mods/492702